-The PFCC is required to provide a comparison of the existing loan portfolio against the committed borrowing needs.
-This is to provide evidence that there is a strong grasp of both the existing debt maturity profile and how MRP / LFR (Loan Fund Repayment) and other cashflows affect the future debt requirement.
+2.7 The PFCC is required to provide a comparison of the existing loan portfolio against the committed borrowing needs.
+This is to provide evidence that it has a strong grasp of both its existing debt maturity profile and how MRP / LFR (Loan Fund Repayment) and other cash flows affect the future debt requirement.